hashicorp/vagrant/.github/CONTRIBUTING.md

 Before opening a new issue or pull request, we do appreciate if you take some time to search for [possible duplicates](https://github.com/hashicorp/vagrant/issues?q=sort%3Aupdated-desc), or similar discussions on [HashiCorp Discuss](https://discuss.hashicorp.com/c/vagrant/24).
 On GitHub, you can scope searches by labels to narrow things down.

+To ensure that the Vagrant community remains an open and safe space for everyone we also follow the [HashiCorp community guidelines](https://www.hashicorp.com/community-guidelines).
+When contributing to Vagrant, please respect these guidelines.

 ## Issues

 ### Reporting an Issue